foone/mdafont/README.md

 3. Rebuild the font file:

-   # python mdafont.py -r modified_font_file.bin
+    python mdafont.py -r modified_font_file.bin

 4. Burn the font file onto an 8K (or larger) EPROM/EEPROM.

 5. Connect the EPROM/EEPROM to your MDA/CGA card.
 It uses a 9264 pinout, which is annoying.
 The easiest way to do this is to get a standard 27(C)64 or 27(C)64, and an adapter.
-I used the 2364 adapter from RETRO Innovations: http://store.go4retro.com/2364-adapter/
+I used [the 2364 adapter from RETRO Innovations](http://store.go4retro.com/2364-adapter/).

 # deathgen2mda